-6. Overview of the S&R Committee Draft Revenue Programme
+6. Overview of E&GI Committee Draft Revenue Programme

-- 6.1 This section provides an overview of the savings and income proposals within the remit of the Strategy and Resources Committee. - 6.2 All of the proposals within the remit of the Committee are described in the business planning tables (Appendix 2) and business case summaries (Appendix 3).
+- 6.1 This section provides an overview of the pressures and risks and the savings and income proposals within the remit of the Committee. - 6.2 The main proposals within the remit of the Committee are described in the business planning tables (Appendix 1) and the Vacancy Factor business case is summarised in Appendix 2. - 6.3 The Committee is asked to comment on these proposals for consideration as part of the Council's Business Plan for the next five years.
+Please note that the proposals are still draft at this stage, and it is only at Full Council in February 2023 that proposals are finalised and become the Council's Business Plan.